Scottish Championships Relay

 The two Open Classes have defined courses.

-The children's courses are intended for teams containing three individual runners whose total BOF age is below 36 or 44 respectively.
+The children's courses are intended for teams containing three individual runners whose total BOF age is equal to or below 36 or 44 respectively.
 Teams with total ages exceeding this, pairs, or shadowed runners may participate but are not eligible for prizes.

 The handicap courses allow teams with different age-class composition to compete head to head.
 Each team member has an age-related handicap (see online details) and the courses to be run are determined by the sum of these handicaps.
 The Junior handicap winners are the first team comprising three juniors.
 The Age-class handicap winners are the first team with at least one senior runner.